cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 and error documents.
 The disadvantage is that you have to make the entire bucket public (although you can still restrict access to some portions of the bucket).

-Another feature or drawback (depending on your point of view) of S3 buckets configured as static web sites is that they are directly accessible via their [website endpoint](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html) as well as through Cloudfront.
+Another feature or drawback (depending on your point of view) of S3 buckets configured as static websites is that they are directly accessible via their [website endpoint](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html) as well as through Cloudfront.
 This module has a feature, `s3_website_password_enabled`, that requires a password be passed in the HTTP request header and configures the CDN to do that, which will make it much harder to access